ladaguedencre/EKNM-Hub/src/assets/projects/scp-wa.en.md

 ### Basic gameplay elements

-Committee O5 - votes in important decisions, in case of death, a choice is made among scientists, commanders of the Ministry of Defense, administration.
+.Committee O5 - votes in important decisions, in case of death, a choice is made among scientists, commanders of the Ministry of Defense, administration.
-Scientists - hired for experience, have characteristics (character), assigned to the zone, can investigate objects in the region.
+.Scientists - hired for experience, have characteristics (character), assigned to the zone, can investigate objects in the region.
-MOG - are created in the MOG designer, have special characteristics, there is a limited choice during creation.
+.MOG - are created in the MOG designer, have special characteristics, there is a limited choice during creation.
-Field agents - also have a limited selection of characteristics.
+.Field agents - also have a limited selection of characteristics.
 They go to an unknown object, maintain secrecy.
-Technologies - divided into 3 branches: Security (finding, capturing objects, improving MOG, etc.), Containment (containment of objects, cameras, zones, etc.), Protection (everything related to the population and secrecy).
+.Technologies - divided into 3 branches: Security (finding, capturing objects, improving MOG, etc.), Containment (containment of objects, cameras, zones, etc.), Protection (everything related to the population and secrecy).

 ### Development process